lwheinsberg/NUR_VarSel/CaseStudy.md

 |   1.393    |

-Interpretation: Variable selection adds to uncertainty about the regression coefficients, which is evidenced by RMSD ratios above 1 (except for ankle, wrist, rs4, rs6, family mealtime frequency, physical environment score, and physical activity - which have values \<1 and indicate variance deflation).
+Interpretation: Variable selection adds to uncertainty about the regression coefficients, which is evidenced by RMSD ratios above 1 for most variables (values \<1 indicate variance deflation).
 So our process made estimates less certain for all coefficients except for those with values \<1 (which were included in fewer models … and when they were, they were included with a set of variables that were similar to the full model).

 RMSD ratios above 1: indicate increased uncertainty (variance inflation) for those variables, meaning variable selection has made the estimates less certain for coefficients with ratios above 1.

 RMSD ratios below 1: indicate decreased uncertainty (variance deflation), suggesting that variable selection made the estimates more stable (more certain) for coefficients with ratios below 1.
 This often happens because those variables were included less frequently or under similar conditions in bootstrap models.

 ### Relative conditional bias